jbrepogmailcom/triangular-arbitrage/README.md

 # triangular-arbitrage
-This project checks selected centralized exchanges and pairs for triangle arbitrage opportunity
+This project checks selected centralized exchanges and tokens for triangle arbitrage opportunity